Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 **Note 7**: All of your APIs must use the HTTP protocol and adhere to the REST framework principles.
 That includes the ones for code execution.
 Read [https://piazza.com/class/lyxtwbrilt96h0/post/200](this post) for more info on that.

+**Note 8**: Instead of pre-selected avatars, you can have users upload profile pictures.
+Either options are okay.

 ## What to submit

 You should push your entire Next.js project to your repo, accompanied by a `startup.sh` script, a `run.sh` script, a `docs.pdf` file, and a `postman.json` collection.
 These files should be located in the root folder of your repository.